KovtunOleg/PICryptor/Readme.markdown

     carthage update --platform iOS
     ```

-3. On your application targets’ “General” settings tab, in the “Linked Frameworks and Libraries” section, drag and drop `PICryptor` and `CommonCrypto` frameworks from the Carthage/Build/iOS folder on disk.
+3. On your application targets’ “General” settings tab, in the “Linked Frameworks and Libraries” section, drag and drop `PICryptor`, `CommonCrypto`, `SwiftBase58`, `SwiftGMP` and `SwiftHex` frameworks from the Carthage/Build/iOS folder on disk.
 On your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase”.
 Create a Run Script in which you specify your shell (ex: /bin/sh), add the following contents to the script area below the shell:

     ``` bash